 The Stockholm Convention on Persistent Organic Pollutants commits governments to take measures to protect human health and the environment from POPs.

-The Government recently consulted on its proposal to add additional persistent organic pollutants to those banned or restricted under New Zealand legislation.
+The Government consulted on its proposal to add additional persistent organic pollutants to those banned or restricted under New Zealand legislation.
 This is to comply with our obligations under the Stockholm Convention on Persistent Organic Pollutants.

 Find out more about the consultation (the consultation has closed)